bees-hive/aws-creds/README.md

 ~ aws-creds scan-local --help
 usage: aws-creds scan-local [-h]

-This command starts an interactive workflow to create aws-creds shell functions based on your local AWS CLI configuration.
-Save the desired functions to your shell profile file for future use.
+Starts an interactive workflow to create aws-creds shell functions based on your local AWS CLI configuration.
+Save the generated functions to your shell profile for future use.

 options:
   -h, --help  show this help message and exit

 ```

 ### `aws-creds scan-ic`